Programs > Brochure

 - Assist in other aspects of the Nobel Peace Prize Forum such as hosting and introducing speakers or other opportunities provided by the NPPF staff.

 The Peace Scholars program is competitive and those selected to participate will be awarded a scholarship (valued at approximately $5,000) to cover most of the cost of participating in the program in Norway, including the Lillehammer program and all ISS program fees (academic credit, room, and board).
-Augustana will reimburse students up to $750 for round-trip airfare from the U.S. to Oslo.
-Scholars are responsible for personal expenses, airfaire expenses in excess of $750 and purchasing their own books.
+Augustana will reimburse students up to $500 for round-trip airfare from the U.S. to Oslo.
+Scholars are responsible for personal expenses, airfaire expenses exceeding $500 and purchasing their own books.
 Scholars are also responsible for obtaining or renewing a passport valid for at least 6 months beyond the date of return from Norway.

 To apply, click the Apply Now button above and complete the following application components:

-- 1,000 word essay (maximum) addressed to the Peace Scholars Selection Committee, articulating your interest in being a Peace Scholar, including how the experience would connect with your academic and vocational interests.
+- 1,000 word essay (maximum) addressed to the Peace Scholars Selection Committee, articulating your interest in being a Peace Scholar: How will the experience connect with your academic and vocational interests?
+What project will you present to the Augustana community after completing the Peace Scholars program?

 - 2 letters of recommendation, one from a faculty member and one from either a faculty or staff member.